Overcoming Common Business Development CRM Issues and Challenges

 The AAM Minute is a monthly e-newsletter that provides timely information about topics that impact accounting marketing and practice growth.
 It is available to anyone interested in what is happening in accounting marketing.
 Click here to subscribe to the AAM Minute monthly e-newsletter.

 About Danny Estrada

-Danny Estrada, MBA, is the Director of Enterprise Solutions at Introhive.
+Danny Estrada, MBA, is the Vice President for Consulting at Rare Karma.
 He focuses on helping organizations realize their growth and sales goals through leveraging AI and relationship intelligence.
 Danny has over 20 years of experience as a CRM practitioner and management consultant focused on the deployment and adoption of CRM platforms.

 Welcome to CPA Growth Trends — your source for information, insights, tools and best practices to drive growth within an accounting firm.